 properties.CREATE UNIQUE NULL_FILTERED INDEX NameAndCountryMustBeUniqueForPerson ON GraphNode (person_name, person_country);

-Enforce property data types
+Enforce property data type

-You can enforce a property data type using a data type constraint
+Enforce a property data type using a data type constraint on a property value

-on a property value for a label, as shown in the following example.
-This example
+for a label, as shown in the following example.
+This example uses the

-uses the JSON_TYPE
+JSON_TYPE

 function to check that the name